csunsolcrystal/Portfolio/docs/index.md

 ### Conceptual and logical Database Design
 >
-> This project involved creating a database from a conceptual and logical point of view.
+> This project involved creating a database from a conceptual and logical point of view using the Sqlite software to implement the final design.
 For our group's project, we created a database design based on the movie rental company Redbox.
-Our database design involved 11 tables consisting of customer information and movie information such as customer information, rental information, ratings information, and detailed movie information.
+Our database design involved 12 tables consisting of customer information and movie information such as customer information, rental information, ratings information, and detailed movie information.
+All the schema diagrams and SQL implementations are included in the document below.
 >
 <iframe src="https://drive.google.com/file/d/1J7waAib0mqN41pSaWZpGrUELUVSButT1/preview" width="640" height="480"></iframe>